bgillis1992/Streamable-Anime-List/README.md

 - Highschool of the Dead: Drifters of the Dead
 - Higurashi no Naku Koro ni
 - Higurashi no Naku Koro ni Kai
+- Hiiro no Kakera
+- Hiiro no Kakera Dai Ni Shou
 - Honoo no Mirage
 - Honoo no Mirage: Minagiwa no Hangyakusha
 - Hotaru no Haka